kstenerud/concise-encoding/cbe-specification.md

 Keys in metadata maps follow the same rules as for regular maps, except that all string typed keys beginning with the underscore `_` character are reserved for predefined keys, and must only be used in accordance with the [Common Generic Metadata specification](common-generic-metadata.md).

-Implementations should make use of the predefined metadata keys whenever possible to maximize interoperability between systems.
+Implementations should make use of the predefined metadata keys where possible to maximize interoperability between systems.

 #### Metadata Example